rpunt/cac-core/README.md

 - **Standardized Logging**: Consistent, configurable logging across applications
 - **Data Modeling**: Dynamic attribute creation and manipulation with dictionary-like access
 - **Output Formatting**: Display data as tables or JSON with customization options
+- **Update Checking**: Automatically check for package updates from PyPI or GitHub, with configurable intervals and notification options

 ## Installation